-By selecting the 'search' button below you are agreeing to comply with the terms and conditions set out on this page.
+By selecting the 'search' button above you are agreeing to comply with the terms and conditions.

 Applications within the Peak District National Park are dealt with by the Peak District National Park Authority.